 The office of Ali Hendi, MD, in Chevy Chase, Maryland, offers the convenience of an on-site laboratory for fast, effective evaluations of skin cancer.
 Skin cancer specialist Dr. Hendi provides on-site biopsies to determine whether you have signs of skin cancer.
 We proudly serve the Washington, DC/DMV and the surrounding areas including: Bethesda, Silver Spring, Rockville, Potomac, PG County, Baltimore County, Arlington, Mclean, Tysons Corner, Vienna, Chantilly, Alexandria, and Fairfax.
-For immediate, high-quality diagnosis and treatment, call today or book an appointment online for your skin cancer evaluation or biopsy.
+For immediate, high-quality diagnosis and treatment, call our practice today for your skin cancer evaluation or biopsy.

 When your provider at the office of Ali Hendi, MD, suspects skin cancer, they take a biopsy.
 A biopsy removes a small sample of the growth.
 To do this, your practitioner numbs the area and then takes a small tissue sample with a surgical instrument.
 The entire process is over within minutes.

 Your tissue sample then goes to an on-site laboratory for examination, where the doctor examines the sample under a microscope to look for precancerous changes or skin cancer cells.
 Your provider gets your results back quickly and reviews them with you to recommend the appropriate treatment.

 The key benefits of an on-site laboratory are convenience and speed.
 You don’t need to take time out of your busy day to drive to a separate facility for lab work.
 Instead, lab tests and analyses are performed on-site, saving you an additional trip for lab tests.